The best Black Friday deals you can get at Walmart

 The best Black Friday gaming deals

-Normally $299.99, the digital-only Xbox Series S is currently discounted to $249.99 at Walmart.
+- Normally $299.99, the digital-only Xbox Series S is currently discounted to $249.99 at Walmart.
 It’s available in-store, but buying it online requires you to click “compare all sellers” on the right side of the web page, and find the option that says “sold and shipped by Walmart.com.”
-If you’re more inclined to pick up the more powerful, disc-based Xbox Series X, Walmart has that console available, too, but only for its full retail price of $499.99.

 The Xbox Series S is smaller than the 4K-capable Xbox Series X, but it can still play the same digital games — albeit topping out at 2560 x 1440 QHD resolution.